Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 Testing dialogues?
 Click « Test » → Alt+Tab to Godot → Run.

 Coding?
 None to hardly any*.
-Any coding would be limited to personalizing a few hook functions to better integrate some features with your own game logic, adding custom behavior to UI elements, or creating your own self-made features.
+Any coding would be limited to personalizing optional hook functions to better integrate some features with your own game logic, adding custom behavior to UI elements, or creating your own self-made features.
 As an example, if you can implement game state tracking in your project, then editing the function that modifies game state when dialogue starts or ends is trivial.

 *Writing conditions and assigning variables not included — let’s be serious, that’s just glorified algebra.